Have you been looking for a new tactic to turn your business site around and boost conversions?

 You can A/B test many layouts but it is definitely something to start playing with.
 If you're working on an App, make sure to A/B test your App Store conversion rates as well.

 When it comes to crafting your landing page, you may be better off using a software dedicated to the kind of products or services you're offering.
-For example, if you're hoping to create an online store, using a platform like Shopify or BigCommerce will ensure that your landing page contains all the necessary elements to make an eCommerce business work.
+For example, if you're hoping to create an online store, using a platform like Shopify, BigCommerce or Core dna will ensure that your landing page contains all the necessary elements to make an eCommerce business work.
 Similarly, if you're looking to create a marketplace like AirBnB, you'd be better of using an online marketplace software like ShareTribe to do so.

 3. Make Your Email and Social Media Marketing More Engaging